 If your organization cares about helping people with records find a place to call home, contact firstname.lastname@example.org.

-Next up, we need to get out and educate Cook County!
-We’ll need to help applicants understand their rights and to inform landlords about the new fair housing protections.
-Stay tuned for how you can help.
+Now that Just Housing is in effect, we want to spread the word.
+We need to help applicants understand their rights and to inform landlords about the new fair housing protections.